2021 GT4 European Series

 The 2021 GT4 European Series is the fourteenth season of the GT4 European Series, a Sports car racing championship organised by Stéphane Ratel Organisation (SRO).
-The season will begin at Monza on 16 April, and will end at the Circuit de Barcelona-Catalunya on 10 October.
+The season will begin at Monza on the 16th of April, and will end at the Circuit de Barcelona-Catalunya on the 10th of October.

 Calendar

 A 2021 calendar was announced on 23 October 2020 at SRO's annual press conference at the 2020 24 Hours of Spa.